aelkz/ocp-arekkusu.io/README.md

 ./install-openshift.sh
 ```

 PS.
-Set your domain name and username/password accordingly to your needs.
+Set your domain name and username/password accordingly to your needs.<br>
+You may also change the `inventory.ini` parameters, in order to have a larger infrastructure.
+See more details [here](https://github.com/openshift/openshift-ansible)

 ### 3.2 Test openshift after installation